 For example, by-product meal in dog food sounds really gross, but actually is the most nutritious part of any animal.
 By-product meal is the parts of the animal that humans don’t normally eat, like swine liver and chicken feet.

-2. Pet insurance for dogs.
-There are pros and cons.
+2 Pet Insurance: There are pros and cons

 Pet insurance can be very costly, and it can make your pet bills actually greater than they were in the first place.
 Premiums are usually super high, sometimes up to $40 a month.